cnti-testcatalog/testsuite/CNF_CONFORMANCE_YML_USAGE.md

 This is the location of additional scripts used to install the CNF being tested.
 (Optional)

 Path to a script used for installing the CNF (relative to the location of the cnf-testsuite.yml).
-This is used by the CNF-Conformance suite to install the CNF if a wrapper around helm is used or helm isn't used at all.
+This is used by the CNF-Testsuite to install the CNF if a wrapper around helm is used or helm isn't used at all.
 If left blank, the CNF will be installed using the helm_chart value.

 Example setting: